Mohammed al-Ghazali: Views and public image

-Al-Ghazali was perhaps best known in the West for testifying on behalf of the assassins of secularist author Farag Foda, telling the "Egyptian court that anyone who openly resisted the full imposition of Islamic law was an apostate who should be killed either by the government or by devout individuals.
-He also called on the Government to appoint a committee to measure the faith of the population and give wayward Egyptian Muslims time to repent.
-Those who did not should be killed, he said."
+Al-Ghazali was perhaps best known in the West for testifying on behalf of the assassins of secularist author Farag Foda, telling the Egyptian court that anyone who openly resisted the full imposition of Islamic law was an apostate who should be killed either by the government or by devout individuals.
+He also called on the Egyptian government to appoint a committee to measure the faith of the population and give wayward Egyptian Muslims time to repent; he further stated that those who did not should be killed.

-In the Muslim world, however, Al-Ghazali "was not closely identified with the militant cause".
-He "often appeared on state-run television and held a place in the pulpit of one of Cairo's largest mosques," and in 1989 wrote a book "severely" criticizing what he believed to be the "literalism, anti-rationalism, and anti-interpretive approach to Islamic texts" of Ahl al-Hadith, (a term thought to be a euphemism for Wahhabis).
-The book prompted "several major conferences ... in Egypt and Saudi Arabia" criticizing the book, long articles in response in the Saudi-owned London-based newspaper Asharq Al-Awsat, and assorted writings of others condemning al-Ghazali and questioning "his motives and competence."
+In the Muslim world, however, Al-Ghazali was not closely identified with the militant cause.
+He often appeared on state-run television and held a place in the pulpit of one of Cairo's largest mosques, and, in 1989, wrote a book severely criticizing what he believed to be the "literalism, anti-rationalism, and anti-interpretive approach to Islamic texts" of Ahl al-Hadith, (a term thought to be a euphemism for Wahhabis).
+The book prompted criticism from several major conferences in Egypt and Saudi Arabia, long articles in response in the Saudi-owned London-based newspaper Asharq Al-Awsat, and assorted writings condemning al-Ghazali and questioning his motives and competence.

-After Egyptian Islamic Jihad attempted to kill Egyptian President Hosni Mubarak during a visit to Ethiopia June 1995, "Sheik Ghazali was among the prominent Islamic clerics who traveled to the presidential palace to congratulate Mr. Mubarak on his safe return."
+After Egyptian Islamic Jihad attempted to kill Egyptian President Hosni Mubarak during a visit to Ethiopia June 1995, al-Ghazali was one of several prominent Islamic clerics who traveled to the presidential palace to congratulate Mr. Mubarak on his safe return.

 Personal life and death

-He was married to Lady Amina Kouta; their seven children included two boys and five girls.
-He was buried in Medina, Saudi Arabia.
+Al-Ghazali was married to Lady Amina Kouta, with whom he had seven children, including two boys and five girls.
+Al-Ghazali was buried in Medina, Saudi Arabia.
 He was a popular Sheikh in Egypt and remained so after his death.

 Works and awards

-Sheikh al-Ghazali held the post of chairman of the Academic Council of the International Institute of Islamic Thought in Cairo.
-Sheikh al-Ghazali authored more than sixty books, many of which have been translated into various languages.
+Al-Ghazali held the post of chairman of the Academic Council of the International Institute of Islamic Thought in Cairo.
+He authored more than sixty books, many of which have been translated into various languages.

-He was also the recipient of many awards, including the First Order of the Republic (Egypt) (1988), the King Faisal Award (1989) and the Excellence Award from Pakistan.
+Al-Ghazali was also the recipient of many awards, including the First Order of the Republic (Egypt) (1988), the King Faisal Award (1989) and the Excellence Award from Pakistan.